pulumi/docs/how-to/cicd-with-travis.md

 ### Pulumi login

-To access the Pulumi Service, the script above performs `pulumi login`.
+The script first logs in to Pulumi via `pulumi login`.
 For security, the `login` command does not accept the Pulumi access token as a command-line flag.
-Instead, use the environment variable  `PULUMI_ACCESS_TOKEN`.
+Instead, you must use the environment variable `PULUMI_ACCESS_TOKEN`.

 You can add your Pulumi access token to your Travis job's settings.
 Since this secret should be protected, *never* display its value in the build log.